joashgobin/cs/content/c/getting_started_with_c.md

-# Getting Started With C
+# Getting Started with C
 This is the home base for the lessons on the C programming language.

 ## Boilerplate